stew675/standup5x5/README.md

 highly parallelised manner, but it would be a fair amount of work.

-So instead I worked with Landon to arrive at a hybrid solution that isn't as element or as flexible as Landon's core solution, but preserves the strong spatial locality inherent in the "pointers within a single set" approach that my solution implements.
+So instead I worked with Landon to arrive at a hybrid solution that isn't as elegant or as flexible as Landon's core solution, but preserves the strong spatial locality inherent in the "pointers within a single set" approach that my solution implements.